 Understanding the Numbers

-IRS rules require engineers to prepare a Cost Segregation Analysis, and Criterium-Dudka Engineers is one of the few consulting engineering firms with the expertise to do it.
+According to the IRS, a study by a construction engineer is more reliable than one conducted by someone with no engineering or construction background.
+Criterium-Dudka Engineers is one of the few consulting engineering firms with the expertise to do it.
 Most engineers want to focus on buildings; they don’t want to think about the numbers.
 Many of our engineers are trained to look at both.
 They are equally comfortable focusing on the structural components of a building and the numbers that inform the tax implications of a transaction.

 By undertaking the Property Condition Assessment, the Capital Needs Assessment and the Cost Segregation Analysis – all three legs of our three-legged stool — simultaneously, Criterium-Dudka Engineers can use a single inspection to produce all the reports – a cost-effective strategy that we highly recommend.